natural-harmonia-gropius/hdr-toys/README.md

 - **What does hdr-toys.lua do?**

-  this provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).
+  This provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).

   - the number of frames for 1/3 second, for reduce flickering.